Data processing addendum (DPA)

 In the case of conflict or ambiguity between:

-- (a) any provision contained in the body of this Agreement and any provision contained in the Annexes, the provision in the body of this DPA will prevail;
+- (a) any provision contained in the body of this DPA and any provision contained in the Annexes, the provision in the body of this DPA will prevail;

 2. Scope and Responsibility

 2.2.
-Client retains control of the Personal Data and remains responsible for its compliance with its obligations under the applicable Data Protection Laws, including providing any required notices and obtaining any required consents for the lawful collection and processing of Personal Data made available to or otherwise transferred to ABBYY, and for the processing instructions it gives to the Processor.
+Client retains control of the Personal Data and remains responsible for its compliance with its obligations under the applicable Data Protection Laws, including providing any required notices and obtaining any required consents for the lawful Processing of Personal Data made available to or otherwise transferred to ABBYY, and for the processing instructions it gives to ABBYY.

 2.3.
-Processor shall process Personal Data on behalf of Client.
+ABBYY shall process Personal Data on behalf of Client.
 Processing shall include such actions as may be specified in the Agreement and in the scope of work.
-Within the scope of the Agreement, Client shall be solely responsible for complying with the statutory requirements relating to data protection, in particular regarding the transfer of Personal Data to the Processor and the Processing of Personal Data by Processor.
+Within the scope of the Agreement, Client shall be solely responsible for complying with the statutory requirements relating to the lawfulness of the data processing.

 2.4.
-Based on this responsibility, Client shall be entitled to request that Processor, subject to the Data Protection Laws, rectifies, deletes, blocks and makes available Personal Data during and after the term of the Agreement at Client’s cost.
-Processor shall promptly comply with any of Client’s request or instruction requiring the Processor to amend, transfer, delete or otherwise process the Personal Data, or to stop, mitigate or remedy any unauthorized Processing.
+Based on this responsibility, Client shall be entitled to request that ABBYY, subject to the Data Protection Laws, rectifies, deletes, blocks and makes available Personal Data during and after the term of the Agreement at Client’s cost.
+ABBYY shall promptly comply with any of Client’s request or instruction requiring the ABBYY to amend, transfer, delete or otherwise process the Personal Data, or to stop, mitigate or remedy any unauthorized Processing.

 2.5.
 The provisions of this DPA shall also apply if testing or maintenance of automatic processes or of Processing equipment is performed on behalf of Client.

-3.4.
-Processor shall implement appropriate technical and organizational measures with respect to the Personal Data, taking into account the state of the art, the costs of implementation, and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of Data Subjects.
+3.3.
+ABBYY shall implement appropriate technical and organizational measures required pursuant to Article 32 GDPR with respect to the Personal Data, taking into account the state of the art, the costs of implementation, and the nature, scope, context and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of Data Subjects.
 Such measures shall be designed to ensure a level of security appropriate to the risk in order to protect Personal Data from accidental or unlawful destruction, loss, alteration, unauthorized disclosure, access or use.
 Such measures hereunder shall include, but are not limited to taking reasonable steps to achieve the following:

 - (a) the prevention of unauthorized persons from gaining access to Personal Data Processing systems (physical access control),